 Four Most Impressive Monasteries and Tibetan Culture Centers in Dharamshala

-This is the official residence of the 14th Dalai Lama and that’s why holds immense importance for both Tibetans and locals.
+This is the official residence of the 14th Dalai Lama, and that’s why it holds immense importance for both Tibetans and locals.
 The most striking features of Tsuglagkhang are its scenic location, the backdrop of beautiful mountains, the periphery of pine trees and architecture.

 Must Not Miss